priyamghosh0412/Spotify-Billboard-Prediction/README.md

 The Decision tree-Adaboost with hyper parameter tuning model gave the highest accuracy score and AUC score.

 #### Deployment:
-With the help of [Flask](https://flask.palletsprojects.com/en/2.0.x/) framework, I have created a webpage (link given on the top) which takes audio features as input and predict whether the song wiil hit Billboard or not?
-Also used HTML and CSS to design the webpage.
-Below are some screenshots od webpage:
+With the help of [Flask](https://flask.palletsprojects.com/en/2.0.x/) framework, I have created a web app (link given on the top) which takes audio features as input and predict whether the song wiil hit Billboard or not?
+Also used HTML and CSS to design the web app.
+Below are some screenshots:

 ![](images/deploy2.png)